unitycontainer/documentation/tutorials/lifetime/resolve.md

 # Per Resolve Lifetime

-This lifetime keeps instance reference only for the duration of one resolution call.
-This type of lifetime is useful when you need to pass same instance of the dependency to different nodes of the resolution graph.
+This lifetime keeps a reference to an instance only for the duration of one resolution call.
+This type of lifetime is useful when you need to pass the same instance of the dependency to a different nodes of the resolution graph.
 Consider this scenario:

 ```cs